Zodiac: Middle Ages

-During the Abbasid era, Greek reference books were systematically translated into Arabic, and Islamic astronomers then did their own observations, correcting Ptolemy's Almagest.
+During the Abbasid era, Greek reference books were translated into Arabic, and Islamic astronomers then did their own observations, correcting Ptolemy's Almagest.
 One such book was Al-Sufi's Book of Fixed Stars, which has pictorial depictions of 48 constellations.
 The book was divided into three sections: constellations of the zodiac, constellations north of the zodiac, and southern constellations.
 When Al-Sufi's book, and other works, were translated in the 11th century, there were mistakes made in the translations.
 As a result, some stars ended up with the names of the constellation they belong to (e.g. Hamal in Aries).

 The High Middle Ages saw a revival of interest in Greco-Roman magic, first in Kabbalism and later continued in Renaissance magic.
 This included magical uses of the zodiac, as found, e.g., in the Sefer Raziel HaMalakh.

 The zodiac is found in medieval stained glass as at Angers Cathedral, where the master glass maker, André Robin, made the ornate rosettes for the North and South transepts after the fire there in 1451.